Team-Tea-Time/laravel-forum/readme.md

 This package is currently in (very-)alpha stage, so all of the following features may or may not work yet.
 However, feel free to post issues and features requests at https://github.com/Eorzea/laravel-forum/issues .
 I'll try to fix and improve the package as fast as I can based on your help!

  * Category nesting on 2 levels
- * Topic and messages inside categories
+ * Threads inside categories
+ * Posts (with hooks for app integration)
  * Easy user integration (through config files and callbacks)
- * Easy user right integration (through config files and callbacks)
+ * Zizaco Entrust permission integration (through config files and callbacks)
- * Message posting (with hooks for app integration)
- * Light weight & blasing fast (designed with caching and high speed in mind)
+ * Lightweight & blazing fast (designed with caching and high speed in mind)
- * Designed on bootstrap (clean and simple markup, no messy css and should integrate directly into your website)
+ * Designed on bootstrap (clean and simple markup, no messy CSS and should integrate directly into your website)

 ## Events